juangh15/praxis-gildedrose-cloned/README.md

 	- The LEGENDARY items, never has to be sold or decreases in Quality
 	- The items of type TICKETS , like the AGED ones, increases in Quality as its SellIn value approaches;
-	   Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert
+	   Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert.

 We have recently signed a supplier of conjured items.
 This requires an update to our system: